go-goyave/goyave.dev/src/advanced/status-handlers.md

 ```

 :::tip
 Status handlers are inherited as a clone in subrouters.
 Modifying a subrouter's status handler will not modify its parent's.
-That means that you can define different status handlers for certain route groupes if you so desire.
+That means that you can define different status handlers for certain route groups if you so desire and that you should register your status handlers before your subrouters.
 :::